digidem/comapeo-mobile/docs/EndToEndTests/Main.md

 ## Map

-This tests that some of the buttons appear on the map and that an observation can be created from the map.
+This tests that some of the buttons appear on the map, that the scale bar appears, and that an observation can be created from the map.

 ### Test Objectives